SerkanKayaUK/CUSTOMER-SEGMENTATION-with-RFM-analysis/README.md

 <img width="755" alt="RFM" src="https://user-images.githubusercontent.com/70337150/148660972-30c5a865-e45c-4984-a8a1-464f690e94a2.png">

-Here we are going implement RFM application to solve a business problem in Python.
-I performed this project when I was participant in the bootcamp of VeriOkulu (Miuul) in 2021.
+Here we are going to implement RFM application to solve a business problem in Python.

 __Business Problem:__